What Is a Laparoscopic Abdominoperineal Resection?

 First, you’ll get general anesthesia, so you’ll be asleep during the operation.

 Once you are asleep, the surgeon will make a small cut (about 1/2 inch) near your bellybutton.
-He’ll insert a tool called a laparoscope, which has a tiny camera on it, through the cut so he can see inside.
+They’ll insert a tool called a laparoscope, which has a tiny camera on it, through the cut so they can see inside.

-Once the laparoscope is in place, the surgeon will make 4 or 5 more small cuts in your abdomen so he can do the surgery.
+Once the laparoscope is in place, the surgeon will make 4 or 5 more small cuts in your abdomen so they can do the surgery.

 Preparing the Sigmoid Colon and Rectum for Removal

 Your surgeon will complete several steps before removing the anus, rectum, and sigmoid colon.
-First, he will cut and close main blood vessels that serve the diseased sections of the bowel.
+First, they will cut and close main blood vessels that serve the diseased sections of the bowel.
 Next, the surgeon will free the sigmoid colon from its supporting structures and divide it from the remaining large intestine.
-And he will also free the rectum from its surrounding structures.
+And they will also free the rectum from its surrounding structures.

 Preparing the Anus for Removal